 White

-This is the least common of the Great Dane colors, and as previously mentioned also the most susceptible to genetic defects.
+As previously mentioned, this is the least common of the Great Dane colors and the most susceptible to genetic defects.

-White Danes are common in Merle to Merle mating and are almost completely white.
+White Danes are common in Merle-to-Merle mating and are almost entirely white.
 However, some markings may appear on the coat.

 Conclusion

-As you can see there is indeed a wide variety of colors and patterns that can be found in Great Danes!
+As you can see, a wide variety of colors and patterns can be found in Great Danes!

-While you may start out having a preference for one color, the sweethearts of these wonderful creatures will be sure to win you over with time, regardless of the color or pattern of their coat.
+While you may start out with a preference for one color, the sweethearts of these wonderful creatures will surely win you over with time, regardless of the color or pattern of their coats.

-I hope that you found this article informative, and please feel free to leave comments below with any outstanding questions that you may have!
+If you found this article informative, please feel free to leave comments below with any outstanding questions you may have!

 I have two chocolate Great Danes why is this color not included?